 Real-World Applications: Teachers have found success in linking the app's features to real-world scenarios, like measuring the noise levels in a school or the angles of bird nests.
 These connections make the learning process more relevant and engaging for students.
 Teachers have reported that taking students out is always a rewarding moment.
-Tablets and smartphones are autonomous devices that can be taken anywhere and are even waterproof.
-Students should also encourage to take pictures to document their findings.
+Tablets and smartphone are autonomous device that can be taken anywhere and are even waterproof.
+Students should also encouraged to take pictures to document their findings.